IvanDnepr123/codeclub/README.md

 6) Math teacher.py - Do you want to count so fast?
 You have bad grades in your school?
 You should test this!
 7) site_presentation - my HTML site about guitar.
 8) Kvadratne rivniannia_ruby.rb - In this program you write a, b, and c.
 Then program is solve this quadratic equation.
+9) Futball_championship.py - is a program about Ukrainian Premier League.
+You can choose your favourite football team, then commands play matches and you have a table of Ukrainian Premier League.